tudor1610/Chitra_Financial_Manager/README.md

 #### 1. Core Financial Management
 Transaction Management:
   - Log income and expenses with details like date, amount, and merchant.
+  - Since it's not a banking application, Chitra relies on the user to properly log in the transactions.
+  - Even so, there are multiple fields available for completion, which offer the user a detailed overview of their activity.

 Balance Tracking:
 - Real-time updates of user balance, integrated with a backend server.
+- All budget modifications are made on-the-spot in the databases, including in the user.balance, selected account.balance and transaction.amount.
+- Depending on the transaction type, some changes are more precise.
+- The home page even gives the user a more detailed insight into their spending habits, by showcasing the amount of money spent in the last month.

 Analytics:
 - Graphical representation of income and expenses for better financial insights.
+- Going through the transactions' database, the graphs are made so that no variation in the budget is missed.
+- There are also multiple time-period options the user can choose from, so that the graphs can be as detailed as desired.
 ___
 #### 2. Investing Made Fun with Chitra
 Here at Chitra, we believe in empowering our customers with full control over their wealth while ensuring they have fun along the way.
 That's why we've provided the most exhilarating way to grow your savings: *GAMBLING!*